Entry Requirements for Japan

 If you need a visa to enter Japan, you can apply for a tourist visa.
 It permits stays of up to 90 days for leisure, business, or visiting family or friends.

 Most people need to apply through their nearest Japanese embassy or consulate.
-You’ll be required to fill out an application form and supply some supporting documentation.
+You’ll have to fill out an application form and bring some extra documents.

 The documents you’ll need depend on your reason for visiting.
 If you’re traveling for tourism, you must provide: